 WordPress List Pages Template Tag

-The WordPress list pages template tag displays a list of the static pages, such as About Me or Contact, that you can create on your WordPress website.
-Displaying a link to the static pages with the <?php wp_list_pages(); ?> tag makes them available so that readers can click the links to read the content you’ve provided.
+The <?php wp_list_pages(); ?> tag displays a list of the static pages, such as About Me or Contact, that you can create on your WordPress site.
+Displaying links to the static pages allows readers to click the links and read the content you’ve provided.

-WordPress has a handy custom menu feature that you can use instead of the wp_list_pages(); template tag.
-Still, you may want to use this tag if you want complete control over how the list of pages appears on your website.
+WordPress has a handy Custom Menus feature.
+If you like the navigation tool, you may never need to use the wp_list_pages(); template tag.
+You may want to use this tag if you want complete control over how the list of pages appears on your website.

-The <list> tag parameters use the string style.
-The table lists the most common parameters used for the wp_list_pages(); template tag.
+This tag uses the string style parameters.
+Here are the most common parameters used for the wp_list_pages(); template tag.